The Grand Canyon

 Although first afforded Federal protection in 1893 as a Forest Reserve and later as a National Monument, Grand Canyon did not achieve National Park status until 1919, three years after the creation of the National Park Service.
 Today Grand Canyon National Park receives close to five million visitors each year – a far cry from the annual visitation of 44,173 which the park received in 1919.
 One of the most popular parks to visit in our country, the Grand Canyon is considered one of the top 5 parks and easily one of the top 3 if you were to ask an American, or any visitor, what the most picturesque parks in the country are.
 With so many activities, this park offers activities for any level….from the timid to the wildly adventurous!

-Not All Who Wander Are Lost: The Best Campgrounds and Trails to See While in Rocky Mountain National Park
+Not All Who Wander Are Lost: The Best Campgrounds and Trails to See While in Grand Canyon National Park

 Experience winter in the desert!
 The North Rim has the shortest season of all at the Grand Canyon, running from May 15th to October 15th.
 That is because this rim sits at such a high elevation of nearly 8,000 ft, it is common for snow to appear, and stay, all winter!
 Those with ambulatory problems should be wary of staying at this portion of the park, and should speak with their doctor.